-Although chicken has a reputation for its mildness, you may be surprised to know there are some possible risks associated with this meat:
+Although chicken has a reputation for its mild flavor and texture, you may be surprised to know there are some possible risks associated with this meat — especially when serving it to dogs:

-- Avoid salmonella or other bacterial infections by cooking chicken thoroughly before feeding it to your dog.
+- Avoid salmonella or other bacterial infections by cooking chicken thoroughly before feeding it to your dog, or to anyone.

 - Plain chicken is best for your pooch.
 Don’t add any seasoning, onions, or garlic when cooking your dog’s chicken at home.
 Some of these can even be toxic!

 - Chicken is the third most prevalent food allergy for dogs.
 If you think your furry friend may be suffering from a chicken allergy, remove the ingredient from their diet and contact your vet right away.

 - Keep bones out of your dog’s plate.
 They are a choking hazard and can even puncture your pup’s stomach and intestines.